 The configuration and thermal design provide a classical thermal environment for internally mounted instrument equipment – avoiding costly development programmes by re-use of available hardware – while employing dedicated high temperature technologies for external items such as antennas, the solar array, the sun sensors and Multi-Layer Insulation (MLI), which are exposed to the harsh thermal environment around Mercury.

 |Artist's impression of the MPO spacecraft.
 Credit: ESA/ATG medialab|

 The MPO is equipped with two fixed Low-Gain Antennas (LGAs), a steerable Medium-Gain Antenna (MGA) and a steerable one-metre-diameter High-Gain Antenna (HGA).
-The two X-band LGAs will provide omnidirectional coverage at small distances from Earth and can also be used for emergency commanding at any distance.
-The X-Band MGA will be used primarily during the interplanetary cruise phase and in safe and survival modes.
-The HGA will provide X-band uplink and downlink and Ka-band downlink communications for spacecraft and science operations.
-The HGA will also be used during the cruise phase to enhance communications and data dump capabilities whenever needed.
+The two X-band LGAs provide omnidirectional coverage at small distances from Earth and can also be used for emergency commanding at any distance.
+The X-Band MGA is used primarily during the interplanetary cruise phase and can also be used in safe and survival modes.
+The HGA provides X-band uplink and downlink and Ka-band downlink communications for spacecraft and science operations.
+The HGA is also used during the cruise phase to enhance communications and data dump capabilities whenever needed.

 Attitude and orbit control system